If you are looking to buy a car, you may be wondering what income you need to qualify.

-Debt to Income Ratio for Car Loan
+Debt to Income Ratio for a Car Loan

-Multiple sources of income will help with your Debt to Income Ratio (DTI).
-Your debt to income ratio is the total amount of all your expenses and bills, including your possible new monthly car payment and insurance payments divided by your income before taxes.
-Lenders typically want to see DTI ratios less than 50% of your income.
+Your debt-to-income ratio for a car loan (DTI) is the total amount of all your monthly expenses and bills, including your possible new monthly car payment and insurance payments divided by your income before any and all taxes.

 Some lenders refer to this as the car payment to income ratio, or car to income ratio.